24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 We help you understand which policy applies on the first call.

-We restore flooded basements across Cedar Rapids and Linn County, with particularly heavy call volume in Marion (Indian Creek floodplain), Hiawatha (newer subdivisions with sump pump dependence), Southeast Cedar Rapids (older homes with foundation seepage), and Northwest Cedar Rapids (frozen pipe failures in winter).
+We restore basement water damage across Cedar Rapids and Linn County, with particularly heavy call volume in Marion (sump-dependent subdivisions), Hiawatha (newer subdivisions with sump pump dependence), Southeast Cedar Rapids (older homes with foundation seepage), and Northwest Cedar Rapids (frozen pipe failures in winter).
 We also serve Downtown Cedar Rapids, Robins, Ely, and Fairfax.

-Technician taking a moisture reading on a wall after a basement flood
+Technician taking a moisture reading on a wall after basement water damage

 Our 4-Step Restoration Process